Freedom of religion in Asia by country: Bhutan

 The Bhutanese Constitution of 2008 and previous law provide for freedom of religion in Bhutan; however, the government has limited non-Buddhist missionary activity, barring non-Buddhist missionaries from entering the country, limiting construction of non-Buddhist religious buildings, and restricting the celebration of some non-Buddhist religious festivals.
 Drukpa Kagyu (Mahayana) Buddhism is the state religion, although in the southern areas many citizens openly practice Hinduism, and there is an increasing acceptance of Hinduism as a religion in Bhutan, including support from the royal family of Bhutan.

-There are reports of discrimination against Christians in the country, who are forced to practice their religion in private (or to cross the border into India to hold public services).
-According to a Christian religious leader, Christian children are sometimes denied access to schools.
+There are reports of discrimination against Christians in the country; in 2022, leaders reported that their main difficulty lay in acquiring land for burials, rather than the traditional cremations.

 Religious political parties are forbidden by the constitution of Bhutan.

 Brunei

 The constitution of Brunei states, "The religion of Brunei Darussalam shall be the Muslim religion according to the Shafi'i sect of that religion: Provided that all other religions may be practiced in peace and harmony by the person professing them in any part of Brunei Darussalam."
-However, the government imposes many restrictions on non-Shafi'i and non-Islamic religious practice.
+The government enforces the Sharia Penal Code; apostasy and blasphemy are criminal offences, punishable by corporal and capital punishment.

 Since the early 1990s, the government has reinforced the legitimacy of the hereditary monarchy and the observance of traditional and Muslim values by asserting a national ideology known as the Melayu Islam Beraja (MIB), or Malay Islamic Monarchy, the genesis of which reportedly dates from the 15th century.
 MIB principles have been adopted as the basis for government, and all meetings and ceremonies commence with a Muslim prayer.
-At citizenship ceremonies non-Muslims must wear national dress, which includes Muslim head coverings for men and women.
+In the past, citizenship ceremonies required non-Muslims to wear national dress, which included Muslim head coverings for men and women.
 There is no legal requirement for women to wear head coverings in public, and government officials are portrayed regularly, if infrequently, in the media without head coverings.
 There is social pressure for women to wear head coverings in public.

 Law enforcement

 The government routinely censors magazine articles on other faiths, blacking out or removing photographs of crucifixes and other Christian religious symbols.
 Government officials also guard against the distribution and sale of items that feature photographs of undesirable or religious symbols.
-There have been reports that agents of the Internal Security Department monitored religious services at Christian churches and that senior church members believed that they were under intermittent surveillance.
+There have been reports that government agents monitored religious services at Christian churches and that senior church members believed that they were under intermittent surveillance.

 Religious authorities regularly participated in raids to confiscate alcoholic beverages and non-halal meats.
 They also monitored restaurants and supermarkets to ensure conformity with halal practice.
 Restaurants and service employees that served a Muslim in daylight hours during the fasting month were subjected to fines.
 Non-halal restaurants and non-halal sections in supermarkets were allowed to operate without interference from religious authorities.